 However, labs are brilliant and can teach practically any task.
 They can transport items gently and without causing damage, all thanks to their “soft mouth.”

 Any person meeting a Havanese dog can immediately fall in love with an outgoing personality and trainable nature.
-Also, these dogs are in trend among depressed patients as they give them a reason to go out and socialise.
+Also, these dogs are in trend among depressed patients as they give them a reason to go out and socialize.
 Havanese are incredibly loving dogs who adore cuddling and snuggling with their owners.
 You may be sure that having one of these fluffy companions cuddle up next to you will improve your day.

 German Shepherds are amazing dogs that excel as watchdogs because they are devoted, submissive, and easy to teach.
 You can easily trust them; if someone tries to break into your house, you will be informed.
 German Shepherds love to please their owners and are incredibly bright dogs.
 They like participating in many activities and games, which makes them ideal service dogs.

 Talking about Psychiatric Service Dogs, in particular, these dogs can be trained to perform both physical and mental tasks.
 These dogs can be trained to pick and drop items, open doors for you, paw you and nudge you.
-There are many other tasks too that these dogs can perform without difficulty.
+There are many other tasks to that these dogs can perform without difficulty.